 SAP B1 and Managing Currency Exchange Rates

-Here are some additional key points you must consider when handling foreign currency exchange rates in SAP B1:
+Here are some additional key points you must consider when handling foreign currency exchange in SAP B1:

 1. SAP B1 tool manages currencies using either the local currency in which the company must reconcile its accounts or system currency that can differ for global subsidiaries of multinational companies.